Nita Lowey never fit the fantasy version of congressional power.

 Lowey died on March 15, 2025, according to the House's biographical record.
 That fact closes the career but sharpens the argument for keeping her in a serious Jewish library.

 She mattered because she showed what slow political power looks like.
 A Jewish woman from New York's suburbs climbed into one of the House's most important posts not by building a personality cult, but by making herself indispensable to the budgetary and legislative work that keeps government functioning.
-In an era that tends to confuse noise with significance, that is worth preserving.
+In an era that tends to confuse noise with significance, that record deserves preservation.